 On November 16, 2022, the Company accounted for but had not issued 48,140 RSUs with an aggregate value of \$0.2 million as payment for accrued expenses under the Agreement with the CSO.
 These shares were issued on May 24, 2023.
-As of December 31, 2023 and 2022, the Company had balances due to the CSO of \$0.2 million and \$0.1 million, respectively.
+As of December 31, 2024 and 2023, the Company had accrued balances due to the CSO of approximately \$0.3 million and \$0.1 million, respectively, included in other long-term liabilities and accrued expenses, respectively, and less than \$0.1 million and approximately \$0.1 million, respectively, included in accrued expense and accounts payable in the accompanying balance sheets.